 - Cricut Explore Air and vinyl

 For my detailed tutorial of spray painting a stainless steel mug with a lot of pictures, click here!
-Follow all the same instructions but stop before adding the glitter.
+Follow all the same instructions but stop before adding the second paint color and glitter.

 For the blue mug, I applied some spritz of Rustoleum hammered gray over the blue to get a little textured effect.

 For the periwinkle mug, I first applied a layer of Rustoleum protective enamel white.
 Once it was dry, I then sprayed on a few coats of the Rustoleum 2x spa blue over the top since the regular 2x won’t stick so I used the white as a primer.

 Once they were dry, I sprayed a layer of Minwax polycrylic over them.
 Once that’s dry, it’s time to take off the blue tape and stencil.